sentgine/arise/README.md

 $application->run();
 ```

-(4) Run this command in our terminal:
+(4) Run this command in your terminal:
 ```bash
 php arise sample:command
 ```